Rune-Status/Tomm0017-rsmod-2.0/README.md

     - For example: Obj (item), Loc (object), packet names, etc
 - Type-safe packet definitions
     - RS Mod v1.0 uses yaml without type-safety for packet classes
+- Getting rid of the ugly `PluginRepository`
+    - It was a sad attempt at perf improvement (by trying to be one-to-one) over an actual pub-sub system

 This version of the project will not have all these features made to perfection from the start.
 A lot of these ideas are something that will be criticised and